em-petrie/AutomateSpotify/README.md

 # AutomateSpotify
-Creates a Spotify playlist from the songs in your liked YouTube videos.
+Automatically creates a Spotify playlist from the songs in your liked YouTube videos.